Sabeena Ahmed - Fairtrade Nomad and Optimist for Change

 During Spring 2013 The Little Fair Trade Shop's two short films were listed on the Royal Society of Arts (RSA) website supporting a series called 'Pakistan Calling.'

-The links are attached below.
+The two interviews are attached below.

 I continue to meet fairtrade pioneers and organisations in the United Kingdom and support their work.
 I envisage working with Divine UK, Zaytoun UK, The Muslim Council of Britain, Women's organisations, members of parliament, social enterprises such as The Lorna Young Foundation, The British Council and fairtrade pioneers such as Café Direct, Equal Exchange, Ten Thousand Villages, SERVV and many other fairtrade and ethical manufacturers, producers and artisans around the world.